lyteword/kjv/luke/chapter-4.md

 <sup>11</sup> And in *their* hands they shall bear thee up, lest at any time thou dash thy foot against a stone.

-<sup>12</sup> And Jesus answering said unto him, It is said , Thou shalt not tempt the Lord thy God .
+<sup>12</sup> And Jesus answering said unto him, It is said, Thou shalt not tempt the Lord thy God.

 <sup>13</sup> And when the devil had ended all the temptation, he departed from him for a season.